What are the hottest Greek islands

 Corfu and the other Ionian islands (including Paxos and Kefalonia) see maximum daytime temperatures of 13-14ºC and you will still get an average of 4 hours sunshine each day.
 Despite being much further south, Crete has similar daytime temperatures, with slightly more hours of sunlight in the day.
 Figures for other popular island destinations such as Mykonos and Santorini are pretty much the same.

 Your best choice at this time of year is perhaps to choose a boutique hotel such as the Casa Delfino in a town like Chania on Crete or in Corfu Town, where there are museums and other indoor attractions you can duck into if it rains.
 Another option is to stay in Athens, from where it’s easy to take day trips to four different islands: Hydra, Poros, Aegina and Spetses.
 There’s less rain in Athens than on the islands in these winter months too.
+Find more details about the hottest Greek islands in February.

 Early spring is when things start to look up and temperatures start to rise.
 On Corfu and in the other Ionian Islands the daytime maximums will be about 16ºC in March and 19ºC in April – very comfortable.
 The sea won’t yet have had time to warm up so look for a villa with a heated pool if you want to swim, or stay at a hotel with a heated pool.